robertprincipe/garden/README.md

 42. [ ] 🦾 Accessability everywhere, for app users UI (User Interface) with UX (User Experience), and for developers DX (Developer Experience).
 And with usability, but still with beauty in the mind.
 43. [ ] 🌉 Better `middleware.ts` configuration with multi-mw implementation.
 44. [ ] 🪶 All website languages must be free of grammatical and spelling errors and written in accordance with the newest rules of each language.
-45. [ ] 😜 Minimal possible references to Relivator, Bleverse, etc. to be really easy-starter.
+45. [ ] 😜 Minimal possible references to garden, Bleverse, etc. to be really easy-starter.
 Using variables from `app.ts` everywhere.
 46. [ ] 🎯 Maximum possible for the app performance points on services like Google PageSpeed Insights.
 Also app must pass all hard tests.

 ### 04.03.
 Roadmap Checklist For **v3.0.0** Release